CGRU/cgru/docs/software/houdini.rst

 Afanasy is represented by a special multi-functional ROP.
 You can connect several other ROPs to Afanasy ROP to render.
-You can connect several Afanasy ROPs to Afanasy ROP for a job with a complex denendences.
+You can connect several Afanasy ROPs to Afanasy ROP for a job with a complex denendencies.

 Afanasy ROP
 ===========